marafathussain/ML_book_easy/chapters/chapter2.md

 - Any scenario where meaningful labels are better than numeric positions
 - When you need fast lookup by key (dictionaries are optimized for this)

-### 2.1.3 Pandas DataFrames: The Biologist's Workhorse
+### 2.1.3 Pandas DataFrames: The Biologist is Workhorse

 While lists and dictionaries are fundamental, real biological data analysis requires something more powerful: the Pandas DataFrame.
-If lists are like single file folders and dictionaries are like filing cabinets, DataFrames are like entire spreadsheet applications.
+If lists are like single-file folders and dictionaries are like filing cabinets, DataFrames are like entire spreadsheet applications.

 **What is a DataFrame?**
 A DataFrame is a two-dimensional labeled data structure with columns of potentially different types.
 Think of it as an Excel spreadsheet or a SQL table in Python.
-It's the primary data structure you'll use for biological data analysis.
+It is the primary data structure you will use for biological data analysis.

 **Creating a simple DataFrame:**
 ```python